FAQ

 How do I set up an initial appointment?

-To schedule a complimentary 15-minute phone consultation, click here or fill out the contact form below.
+To schedule a complimentary 15-minute consultation, click here or fill out the contact form below.

 Where is your office and what are your hours?

-Office hours are by appointment only, available weekdays, evenings, and weekends.
+Office hours are by appointment only, available Tuesday-Saturday afternoons.

 How long are sessions?
 How much do you charge?

-The first intake session fee is $140 and all sessions thereafter are $125.
-For your first session, plan for up to 75 minutes so that we can gather all of the relevant information about what is holding you back and all of your questions and concerns will be addressed and answered.
+Session fees are $140.
+For your first session, plan for up to 75 minutes so that I can gather all of the relevant information about what is holding you back and all of your questions and concerns will be addressed and answered.
 Sessions thereafter will last 60 minutes.

 You have the right to receive a “Good Faith Estimate” explaining how much your mental health care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.
 You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy of your Good Faith Estimate.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.